 CSV files can be created with any spreadsheet program.
 There should not be any header line.
 Contest administrator(s) have an empty group name, or a group number of zero.
 The columns of that file are as follows:

-- group name or number (0 or empty for administrators)
+- group name or number

 - team name, all upper case, minimum three ASCII letters or digits